-NEA has determined the charging spots on the designated areas.
+NEA has determined the charging spots in the designated areas.
 The authority has reached an agreement for the procurement of charging machines.
-Currently, it is connecting to connect the charging points to establish electricity.
+Currently, it is connected to connect the charging points to establish electricity.

 He said some stations will require cables up to 200 meters which will require up to 6 utility poles.
 Some stations will have the capacity to charge 3 and others 6 vehicles simultaneously.